satoru-watanabe-aw/phom/README.md

 ### NPHOMdrawDiagram.ipynb

-This notebook reduces the network size to the target size and draw PH diagram of the reduced network.<BR>
+This notebook calculates normalized PHOM (NPHOM) by reducing networks to target size.<BR>
 This notebook has five parameters.<BR>
 * target group
 * dropout ratio